 I like my feet tough.
-Prisoners of war were always stripped of their shoes as without them they were less likely to run.
+Prisoners of war were always stripped of their shoes as without them they were less likely or able to run.
 Going barefoot forces me to pay attention to my environment.
 I see more, I have better focus, I feel a greater connection to the planet; all very valuable survival traits.
+Due to the forced, free range of motion that my feet and ankles are forced to deal with, they are both very strong.
 On the “everyday life” side of things, the majority of the situations in my life do not require footwear…so why would I consume a resource when it’s not necessary?
 I also like the challenge.

 Do you recommend that others go barefoot?

 No. I have no agenda either way; do what feels natural.
 At times people feel the need to ask me to wear shoes, or that native peoples wore shoes, (some did, some didn't) so why don't I. I'm not asking that anyone go barefoot, so I appreciate the same courtesy of folks letting me do my thing without hassling.
 If people choose to travel in the world beyond predictable, "modern" destinations, they will see how common going barefoot is for millions of people.
 It really isn't that big of a deal when thousands of grandmothers and little boys are doing it, right?